LuukBlankenstijn/SlugShrink/README.md

 - Docker Compose: see `compose.example.yaml` for a Postgres-backed setup.

+The dashboard is served on port 8080, and the server doing the actual redirects on 8081.

 ## Environment variables

 | Variable      | Options / Default                                         | Description                                             |